-Randy Ladouceur is entering his first season as an assistant coach for the Lake Erie Monsters, the Colorado Avalanche’s American Hockey League affiliate.
-He was named to his current position July 30, 2013.
+Randy Ladouceur is in his first season as an assistant coach for the San Antonio Rampage, the Colorado Avalanche’s American Hockey League.
+He was hired by the Avalanche organization on July 30, 2013 and has spent the previous two seasons in the same position with the Lake Erie Monsters.

 An undrafted defenseman out of Brockville, Ontario, Ladouceur played 14 seasons in the NHL with Detroit (five seasons), Hartford (seven) and Anaheim (three).
 He finished his NHL playing career with 30 total goals, 126 assists and 1,322 penalty minutes in 930 regular-season games.
 He also recorded 13 points and 59 penalty minutes in 40 playoff games.